InnovationEnterprise/let-me-slide-that-for-you/README.md

 # SlideMe
-Simple JS plugin to roll presentations.
+Build on top of Video.js simple js plugin to roll presentations.
 You can use it as a video presentation slider, image presentation, text presentation or just a video player.

 #### View online
 http://slidemejs.com/